kevinslin/h7b-dendron-netlify/vault/notes.tutorial.dendron.use-schema-template.md

 - template: to reproduce the outline of content

 I follow this [guide](https://wiki.dendron.so/notes/5U4eAiqshI67VxIL40KWH/)
-1. Create a `notes-reading` template
+1. Create a `notes-reading` template with the [variables](https://wiki.dendron.so/notes/GelEQPZrSgr3CK9y10Nrg/) for current date
     ![[templates.notes-reading]]
     Next, in the frontmatter of `templates.md`, set `nav_exclude: true` to hide this `template` note from the navigation bar
 2. Create a `notes` schema via `notes.schema.yml`